P1nkyyyy/Countries-library/readme.md

 ## Countries APP🌎

-This was bigger project for me where i used API, SASS and vanila JavaScript
+This was a bigger project for me where i used API, SASS and vanila JavaScript

 Link: **https://p1nkyyyy.github.io/Countries-library/#<br />**